beryliu/Squirrel-Tracker/README.md

 $ python manage.py import_squirrel_data /path/to/file.cs
 ```

-,and export the data using the management command:
+and export the data using the management command:

 ```
 $ python manage.py export_squirrel_data /path/to/file.cs